kingoperating/v2/README.md

       - `nameOfFile` (optional) name of the file - user created
       - `attachment` - (optional) attachment to be sent (Excel File only)

-16. `king.getAverageDailyVolumes`
+17. `king.getAverageDailyVolumes`

     - Arugments:
       - `masterKingProdData` - master allocated volumes excel sheet in KOC Datawarehouse `dataframe`
       - `startDate` - YYYY-MM-DD `datetime`
       - `endDate` - YYYY-MM-DD `datetime`

-17. `king.getNotReportedPumperList` - refactored pumper naughty list which creates and returns a list of pumpers who have not entered there data
+18. `king.getNotReportedPumperList` - refactored pumper naughty list which creates and returns a list of pumpers who have not entered there data

     - Arugments:
     - `masterKingProdData` - master allocated volumes excel sheet in KOC Datawarehouse `dataframe`
     - `checkDate` - date to check `datetime`

-18. `king.createPumperMessage` - takes a list of names and orders them by well to create the email message that goes out the operations team about missing pumper data on a given data
+19. `king.createPumperMessage` - takes a list of names and orders them by well to create the email message that goes out the operations team about missing pumper data on a given data

     - Arugments
       - `badPumperData` - dataframe of wells,names and pumper number for naughty list `dataframe`
       - `badPumperTrimmedList` - list of bad pumpers trimmed to only unquie pumper names `list`
       - `badPumperMessage` - any header information you want to begin the message with `str`

+20. `king.updateKingPlanningChart` - injests pandas dataframe for KOC master ghantt chart and loads into SQL database

+    - Arugments
+      - `dataplan`: pandas dataframe with KOC specific ghantt chart data `dataframe`
+      - `serverName` - name of server `str`
+      - `databaseName` - name of database `str`
+      - `tableName` - specific table to access `str`

 ## finance Module